Keeping Clean With HACCP

 Establish procedures for making sure the HACCP system is working as intended – Simply following your HACCP plan isn’t enough; you must make sure this plan is working for your establishment.
 Go over your establishment’s HACCP plan and verify it’s working by taking microbial tests.
 Inspectors will also take these tests.

-– Record all of your procedures, CCPs, issues, what was done to fix said issues, and when each test was done.
+Establish record keeping procedures – Record all of your procedures, CCPs, issues, what was done to fix said issues, and when each test was done.
 Knowing this history will help you keep an eye on the efficiency of your equipment as well as aid your health inspector.

 Following the seven principles will greatly help in keeping your food service establishment safe to eat at and health department approved.
 After all, who would want to dine at a restaurant with a horrible health score or reports of food poisoning?
 Stay clean, reduce cross contamination, and have a plan!